SimasJakubenas/movie-roulette/README.md

 ### Database Models

+Data base models stayed close to the initial draft.
+The bridge tables were handled by django.
+Having said that I had to change the Primary Key for MovieOrShow entity as I overlooked that different users will not be able to save the same title in the database.
+New primary Key for this entity is generated with UUID.
+I feel I went into too much detail with this schema as I'm getting most of the dataa from an API and there isn't real need for person, actor, director nor creator tables.
+How ever I left it in in this version as I had enough struggle with the database as it was.

 ## The Skeleton Plane

 The following wireframes demonstrate the intended design for the website for both mobile and desktop.